MicrosoftDocs/VBA-Docs/api/Word.InlineShape.AlternativeText.md

 # InlineShape.AlternativeText property (Word)

-Returns or sets a  **String** that represents the alternative text associated with a shape in a Web page.
+Returns or sets a  **String** that represents the alternative text associated with a shape in a webpage.
 Read/write.

 ## Syntax